zahraheydari77/Fastfood-resturant/README.md

-this is a fast food site, which i built it with react liblery a json-server api. if(you have any questions){
+this is a fast food site, which i built it with react liblery and json-server api. if(you have any questions){
 reach me via my email zmh779971@gmail.com
 }